yellowtree/geoip-detect/readme.txt

 == Changelog ==

 = 2.9.0 =
-* NEW: Wizard to get the right email adress (in order to simplify reverse proxy configuration).
+* NEW: Wizard to get the right ip adress (in order to simplify reverse proxy configuration).
+* The reverse proxy logic was heavily changed.
+If you run into configuration errors, try the wizard.

 = 2.8.2 =
 * Maxmind vendor code was updated to the current version (2.7.0).